ShaileshRawat1403/agent-soothsayer/README.md

 # agent-soothsayer
-A personal assistant agent for code, comms and change
+A personal assistant agent for code, comms and change.